aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-blob/_index.md

 {{% alert title="Info" color="info" %}}

-When you use `TempFilesRootPath`, Aspose.Slides does not automatically create a folder to store temporary files.
+When you use `setTempFilesRootPath`, Aspose.Slides does not automatically create a folder to store temporary files.
 You have to create the folder manually.

 {{% /alert %}}